 High School Gym

-There was a special moment in high school, grade 9.
+There was a special moment in high school grade nine.
 We were bussed to another school to learn about gymnastics.
 I loved it.
 I was a natural and I was one of the best on the pommel horse.
-I never continued with it because I was afraid.
-I was afraid of being labelled gay if I expressed interest in gymnastics.
+I never continued with gymnastics because I was afraid of being labelled gay.

-This was the early 80s in Mississauga (a suburb outside of Toronto) and everyone in my high school who was a boy called everyone who was in gymnastics a faggot.
+This was the early 80s in Mississauga (a suburb outside of Toronto, Canada) and everyone at my high school who was a boy called everyone who was in gymnastics a faggot.
 I thought I was the only one.

-Another surprise was that I grew out of most of my allergies starting after puberty and during my teenage years.
+Another surprise was that I slowly grew out of most of my allergies after puberty and during my teenage years.
 What a relief to not be sick all the time.

 At the time there was something frightening happening in the gay world and it was too early to know what it was exactly.
 It was called GRID from 1982 to 1984.
 It wasn’t until Rock Hudson passed away from AIDS in 1985 did that name become prevalent and constant in the media.